gurmindersingh12/QaqC-tutorial/index.md

 **#4.
 App opens in your browser** 🎉

    You’re now ready to use the QaqC Dashboard!
-The interface will walk you through selecting your dataset and running data validation steps.

 * * *
 * * *